sagarduhan/The-Movie-Database-Client/README.md

 Web Client that uses TMDb

 ### Before launching the app.js:
-Replace "Keys" keyword with your tmdb api keys in "app.js"
+Replace "Keys" keyword with your TMDb api keys in "app.js"